 Portuguese for Foreigners

-Foreign students have the opportunity to learn Portuguese in three different ways:
+Foreign students have the opportunity to learn Portuguese in two different ways:

 – Since students are required to have a basic knowledge of Portuguese in advance, a 20-hour crash course on the Portuguese language and Brazilian culture is offered two weeks before the beginning of term.
 It is a two-week course, with classes from Monday to Friday.
 This course provides a basic level of linguistic proficiency so that students can attend undergraduate courses.

 – Portuguese as a Foreign Language is a 60-hour elective course to be taken during the regular semester at UFF, with classes twice a week.
 The tutor will assist international students individually according to a pre-determined schedule.
 This course deepens students’ knowledge of Portuguese.

 All courses are free of charge for students from partner universities.
 In all of them there is a placement test on the first day of class, after which students are assigned to groups according to their proficiency level in Portuguese.

 Foreign Languages Universalization Program (PULE)